supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Signed Binary Numbers.md

 > [!summary]

 The binary signed numbers in the sign complement system are added and subtracted as the same way as unsigned numbers.
 Hence computer needs only one common hardware to deal with arithmetics of both types.

+Addition of positive numbers in both 1's and 2's complement system are same.

 2s complement system is better than 1s complement system because,
 - there is no additional addition by 1